LuigiLegion/minyan-tracker/README.md

 ## Description

-Responsive web app that allows users to check-in to services at their congregations and share their check-in status with their fellow congregation members in real time.
+Responsive web app that helps members of small congregations organize services by allowing them to determine if they can form a minyan for a given service.
+The app allows users to check-in to services at their congregations and share their check-in status with their fellow congregation members in real time.

 MVP completed in 4 days for a solo project.